 Walking the Camino de Santiago is a unique experience that many people start preparing for a long time beforehand.
-We have walked seven different Camino de Santiago routes and know how overwhelming it can be to plan the Camino.
-In this post, we’ve put together tips for planning the pilgrimage and recommendations to follow on the Camino.
+We have walked nice different Camino de Santiago routes and know how overwhelming it can be to plan the Camino.
+In this post, we’ve put together our best Camino de Santiago tips and recommendations for planning the pilgrimage.

 If you’re like us, an outdoor person, and used to hiking with a backpack you don’t need any special training for the Camino.
 The only important thing to remember is to make sure your shoes are worn and not brand new.
-Due to long distances on the Camino blister are a common problem for experienced hikers.
+Blisters are a common problem on the Camino even for experienced hikers.

 Step 2.
 After a couple of times start increasing your distance adding 2 km at a time.
 If you feel really comfortable and walking is easy for you you can add 5 km to your distance.
 Your average walking day on the Camino is about 23 km; some days are shorter but there are longer days as well.
 Build up your training distance to 23 km.

 Step 3.
 Walking with a fully loaded backpack is significantly more difficult.
-You can start training without any extra weight or with a small day pack carrying water and snacks and gradually add weight.
-For walking the Camino try to make your backpack as light as possible, 5-6kg is a good weight.
+You can start training without any extra weight or with a small day pack carrying water and snacks and gradually adding weight.
+Try to make your backpack for the Camino as light as possible, 5-6kg is a good weight.